 The growing research shows Vitamin B12 is essential for brain health, especially as we age.
 Yet Vitamin B12 is a common deficiency, with more than 3 million cases per year.
 Having your Vitamin B12 levels checked is a good idea, even as a young or middle-aged adult.
 If you do learn that your B12 levels are low or borderline, injectable Vitamin B12 is one of the best ways to ensure Vitamin B12 absorption and correct a B12 deficiency.
 B12 LOVE shots are Methylcobalamin B12, the superior, most bioactive form of injectable Vitamin B12.

-Experience the B12 LOVE Happy Hour at one of our 20+ locations!
-See why B12 LOVE is an effective, convenient and affordable way to increase your Vitamin B12 and feel better!
+Visit one of our 7 locations and see why B12 LOVE is an effective, convenient, and affordable way to increase your Vitamin B12 and feel better!

 All the best,